 Get Your Salary Right

 Paying yourself is one of the trickiest parts of entrepreneurship.
 Some small business owners make the mistake of paying themselves too little.
-It's admirable and smart to put as much money back into the business as you can, but you need to eat and pay bills.
+It's admirable and intelligent to put as much money back into the business as you can, but you need to eat and pay bills.
 If your business financial plan doesn't allow you to do that, there's not much point in running the business at all.
-Your business needs to become a money maker rather than a money pit.
+Your business needs to become a moneymaker rather than a money pit.

 Other entrepreneurs err in the other direction.
 You started a company to make money, so shouldn't you get a sizable portion of the business income?
-Pulling too much out of the pot, however, increases the risk that your business will have cash flow problems and ultimately fail.
+However, pulling too much out of the pot increases the risk that your business will have cash flow problems and ultimately fail.
 A financial advisor can look at the numbers and help you decide on a salary that both you and your business can live with.
 Running that number by your accountant is also a good idea.

 Investment and Retirement Planning

 As a small business owner, you likely invest quite a lot in your own business.
-This is a good thing to do when building your business, but you should never put all of your investment eggs in one basket — even if it's yours.
+This is an excellent thing to do when building your business, but you should never put all of your investment eggs in one basket — even if it's yours.
 A financial advisor will help you decide how much to invest back into your business and how much to invest elsewhere.
-It's a good idea to invest in some other companies and build a diversified portfolio.
+It's a good idea to invest in other companies and build a diversified portfolio.

-You'll also want to come up with a retirement plan that utilizes those investments.
+You'll also want to develop a retirement plan that utilizes those investments.
 You may not have an employer to match your contributions to a retirement account, but you still need to have one.
-Small business owners have many tax-advantaged retirement vehicles to choose from, and it's important to utilize them well.
-Some business owners make the mistake of assuming the eventual sale of the business will fund their retirement, but this is an extremely risky strategy.
+Small business owners have many tax-advantaged retirement vehicles to choose from, and it's essential to utilize them well.
+Some business owners make the mistake of assuming the eventual sale of the business will fund their retirement, but this is a precarious strategy.

 Monitor Cash Flow

 Strong cash flow is never an accident.
 Businesses with a poor understanding of how and when they get cash are destined to struggle, if not fail.
-Successful business owners monitor their cash flow carefully and are quite particular about spending what they have.
-It's crucial that you understand both your long- and short-term goals and make sound decisions when prioritizing spending.
+Successful business owners monitor their cash flow carefully and are pretty particular about spending what they have.
+You must understand your long- and short-term goals and make sound decisions when prioritizing spending.
 Monitoring your cash flow also allows you to recognize when things are going well so you can set some money aside for a rainy day when they're not.

 Estate and Exit Planning

 Once you've started your business, you need to decide how to end it.
-The financial decisions you make along the way are sometimes shaped by your future plans.
-Passing the business to your heirs requires a different type of planning than selling the business to retire.
+Your plans sometimes shape the financial decisions you make along the way.
+Passing the company to your heirs requires a different type of planning than selling the business to retire.
 A financial planner will help you get what you want out of your business along the way and help you develop a sound exit strategy when it's time to go.
 She'll help you get the most out of the work you put into the business over the years.

 Choosing a Financial Advisor

 Don't fall into the trap of thinking that your business is too small to necessitate hiring a financial advisor.
-Financial planning for small business owners is just as important as it is for large corporations.
+Financial planning for small business owners is just as crucial for large corporations.
 Perhaps even more so, as small businesses have less room in their budgets for a financial misstep.

-Speaking of financial missteps, it's important that you reach out to emarketing companies who can help you make sure you aren't wasting time and money on misguided advertising efforts.
+Speaking of financial missteps, you must reach out to emarketing companies who can help you make sure you aren't wasting time and money on misguided advertising efforts.
 Instead, get help choosing the right social media platform for your business.
 Reach out for help today, even if your business is still in the planning stages.
-The right financial and marketing decisions can literally make the difference between watching your startup thrive or failing to get it off the ground.
+The right financial and marketing decisions can make the difference between watching your startup thrive or failing to get it off the ground.